 Registration for the Golden Rivet Swim is now closed

-A supported 6.5 mile swim in the Baykeeper Bay Parade on Sunday, July 9, the Golden Rivet Swim begins at the Golden Gate and finishes with a rousing Jumbotron finale at AT&T Park's McCovey Cove.
+A supported 6.5 mile swim in the Baykeeper Bay Parade on Sunday, August 11, the Golden Rivet Swim begins at the Golden Gate and finishes with a rousing Jumbotron finale at McCovey Cove.
 It is hosted in partnership with the iconic Dolphin Club of San Francisco.

 There are three ways for swimmers to participate in the Golden Rivet swim of the Bay Parade:

 TIMED SOLO: For experienced swimmers, no wetsuits

 TIMED TEAM RELAY: Teams of four, prescribed swim rotations (4x20min, 4x15min, 4x10min); no wetsuits

 OPEN TEAM RELAY: Teams of any size; wetsuits optional